acz13/scatbowl/client/README.md

-There's going to be a React client thing here eventually.
+There's going to be a Vue? client thing here eventually.